WAIdrones/WAIdrones-web/content/home/services.md

   icon_pack: fas
   name: REAL ESTATE
   description: Selling or renting?
 Stand out from the crowd with unique perspectives offered by aerial photos and videos.
+- icon: instagram
+  icon_pack: fas
+  name: MARKETING
+  description: We can produce unique photography and videography for showcasing your business in print or by social media.
 - icon: city
   icon_pack: fas
   name: EXTERIOR INSPECTIONS